simpler-env/SimplerEnv/README.md

 - If you have an object file opened in Blender, assuming that an object is modeled with y-forward and z-up convention (e.g., the longest side of object is along the +y axis and the shortest side is along the +z axis), you can export the object as `textured.dae` / `textured.glb` for the textured mesh and `collision.obj` for the collision mesh with `x forward, z up` as the output option in Blender.
 In this case, when you load the object in SAPIEN, the x-axis will become the longest side while the z aixs will become the shortest side.
 This is because the Blender axis convention is y forward, z up, while the SAPIEN axis convention is x forward, z up.

 - When modeling objects in Blender, it is recommended to clear its parents (`alt+p > clear parent`) and move the object to the origin (`object > set origin > geometry to origin`).
 Before exporting objects, set them to have a unit transformation `object > apply > all transforms`.
 When loading and modifying objects in Blender, first select the object, press `N` to toggle object property channel, set the object rotation to euler mode with all 0s, then start modifying the object, and export objects with the forementioned conventions.

+- For the collision mesh (`collision.obj`), you can further modify it by loading it in Blender and making it (locally) a convex hull (`edit mode > mesh > convex hull`) to reduce the number of vertices and reduce "slipping" behaviors during grasping.
+You can also use the "decimate" modifier to simplify the collision mesh (`modifier properties > add modifier > decimate > {input your setting and apply}`).
+For objects like cans, you can also make the bottom of the collision mesh flat (`edit mode > {select desired vertices} > press "s x/y/z 0"`) to reduce wobbly behaviors when the object is placed on a flat surface.

 </details>